10-Day African Wildlife Adventure Photography Workshop!

 Travel and Lodging

-Accommodations are chosen for a combination of their strategic locations and easy access to wildlife assemblages, as well as for their luxurious standards.
+Our camps are chosen for a combination of their strategic and beautiful locations, extreme privacy, easy access to wildlife assemblages as well as for their luxurious standards.
+But fear not if you think camping in the bush might not be your cup of tea.
 Just because we are spending our time out in the bush doesn't mean we have to rough it.
-Kenya is well known for high standards in the safari industry and the infra-structure to support these high standards is among the best on the continent.
-Our accommodations are first class and range from classic upscale safari style lodges with modern conveniences to sublime tent style camps.
+Far from it as Tanzania has taken bush camping to a high art form.
+Our sublime tented camps are first class and have a range of modern conveniences.

-A word of clarification regarding the tent camps.
-These are not the standard tents you grew up with while on family vacations.
-Perhaps the only similarity is that they are made of canvas, but that's where it stops.
-The interiors are impeccably clean and huge, with plenty of room.
-Ceilings are over 10 feet in height.
-One sleeps in large 4 poster beds with fresh linens atop beautiful hardwood floors.
-Each tent has its own private bathroom with flush toilet, sinks and hot water shower, numerous lights, power outlets for charging batteries and laptop computers, comfortable seating and a writing desk for you to record your journal entries.
+A word of clarification regarding the tent camps: these are not the standard tents you grew up with while on family vacations.
+Perhaps the only similarity is that they are made of canvas but that's where it stops.
+The interiors are impeccably clean and huge with plenty of room.
+Ceilings are over 7 feet in height.
+One sleeps in a large full-sized bed with fresh linens.
+Each tent has its own private bathroom with toilet and hot water shower, and solar charged lights.

-A short walk to the main lodge provides a relaxing oasis to convene over a freshly prepared cocktail, glass of wine or any of drink of your choice.
-Scrumptious meals are prepared by expert chefs and staff who cheerfully greet you each morning at your tent entrance with made-to-order fresh-brewed tea or coffee along with traditional English biscuits.
-Following a full day of shooting, you have the opportunity within the confines of your luxury tent for relaxing in a toasty warm bed while listening to the wild sounds of the savannah under a clear starlit night - an experience that comes close to true bliss.
+A short walk to the main dining and social tent with its comfy couches, throw pillows, and tasty snacks provides a relaxing oasis to convene over a freshly prepared cocktail, glass of wine or any of drink of your choice.
+Gathering around the warm evening campfire sharing the day's events is a time-honored tradition.
+Scrumptious meals are prepared by expert chefs and served in a fine dining type atmosphere.
+Following a full day of shooting, within the confines of your luxury tent relaxing in a toasty warm bed while listening to the wild sounds of the savannah under a clear starlit night is an experience that comes close to true bliss.

-The vehicles we use are rugged and highly reliable Toyota 4x4 Landcruisers (no mini-buses) with an open air pop top to allow unconstrained shooting.
+The vehicles we use are all stretch Land Cruisers with 7 window seats, but we will only be placing 3 participants per vehicle.
 They are rigorously maintained, inspected, cleaned, and tested before and after every safari.
-All vehicles are equipped with two spare tires, a first aid kit, and a radio to communicate with the main office, park rangers, base camp, Flying Doctors, and the Kenyan police.
-They are spacious, comfortable vehicles capable of challenging off-road terrain, while large enough to provide an ideal mobile photo platform.
+All vehicles are equipped with 2 spare tires, camera battery charging outlets, a First Aid kit, and a radio to communicate with each other, the main office, park rangers, base camp, Flying Doctors, and the Tanzanian police.
+They are spacious, comfortable vehicles capable of challenging off-road terrain while large enough to provide an ideal mobile photo platform.

 What to Expect

-A word of warning: this photo workshop is not for the person interested in frantically rushing around from spot to spot grabbing as many "happy snaps" of animals as they can.
-Rather, it is designed with the serious photographer in mind, those who are in search of award-winning images.
+A word of warning: This photo workshop is not for the person interested in frantically rushing around from spot to spot grabbing as many "happy snaps" of animals as they can, but rather, it is designed with the serious photographer in mind in search of award-winning images.
 This is a photo safari designed by photographers for photographers.

-During mid-day sun, when the animals tend to bed down and take their naps, we'll return to our base for a break, at which time you will be free to choose a variety of options including siesta time, downloading of images, image review and critiques, Photoshop lectures and teaching sessions.
-After this break, we will continue with our afternoon game drives until sunset, thus ensuring we are out during the best light of day.
-We've planned in ample freedom to deviate from this schedule if we come upon an event in the making while in the field, such as a river crossing or a hunt in progress.
+During mid-day sun when the animals tend to take their naps, we'll return to our base for a lunch break where you are free to choose a variety of options including siesta time, downloading of images, image review and critiques, Photoshop and Lightroom lecture and teaching sessions before continuing again with our afternoon game drives.
+We will stay out until sunset thus ensuring we are out during the best light of day.
+There will be ample freedom to deviate from this schedule if we come upon an event in the making while in the field, such as a cheetah or lion hunt in progress.

 → Group Size

 We have designed this trip with superb comfort and quality in mind.
-For these reasons, we have purposely limited this workshop to only 12 photographers (three per vehicle) with additional space for four non-photographers (one per vehicle).
+For these reasons, we have purposely limited this trip to only 10 photographers and 2 instructors (3 persons per vehicle).
 Having a small group allows us to be highly efficient while ensuring personal attention and the ultimate intimate safari experience.
-An added benefit to having four vehicles is that it greatly increases our ability to locate and photograph elusive subject matter.
-These parks are huge and though the wildlife is abundant, it can also be spread out over large distances, especially with prime subject matter like hunting events.
-Our strategy will be to fan out, thereby increasing our search radius, but staying close enough to quickly respond to radio communication if one vehicle happens upon a special or rare event, i.e., lion hunt or feeding, leopard sighting, cheetahs with cubs, etc. From experience, we know that having multiple vehicles spread out with numerous sets of eyes searching is far better than a single group closely clumped together.
-After all, this once in a lifetime trip is about getting amazing images!!
+An added benefit to having multiple vehicles is that it greatly increases our ability to locate and photograph elusive subject matter.
+These parks are huge and though the wildlife is abundant, it can also be spread out over large distances, especially the prime subject matter like hunting events.
+Our strategy will be to fan out thereby increasing our search radius but staying close enough to quickly respond to radio communication if one vehicle happens upon a special or rare event i.e., lion hunt or feeding, leopard sighting, cheetahs with cubs, etc. From experience, we know that having multiple vehicles spread out with numerous sets of eyes searching is far better than a single group closely clumped together.
+Afterall, this once in a lifetime trip is about getting amazing images!!

 → Price Per Person (based on double occupancy)

-Price includes: Luxury Accommodations (single room supplement), all meals, all park fees, all game drives, bottled water, photography and Photoshop instruction, transportation costs while in-country, Masai Mara charter flight back to Nairobi, all local guides and drivers, and emergency air evacuation service.
+Price includes: Luxury Accommodations (single room supplement is an additional fee), all meals, all park fees, all game drives, water on the game drives, Photography, Photoshop and Lightroom Instruction, transportation costs while in-country, Serengeti charter flight back to Arusha, and all local guides and drivers.

-Price does not include: International airfare to/from Nairobi, optional activities such as hot air balloon rides, local village photo excursions, alcoholic beverages, driver and local guide gratuities (tips), additional days beyond trip dates, trip insurance.
+Price does not include: International Airfare to/from Arusha (Kilimanjaro International Airport), optional activities such as local village photo excursions, alcoholic beverages, driver, local guide and instructor gratuities, additional days beyond trip dates, trip and medical evacuation insurance, and your Tanzania Visa.

-Payment Schedule: To secure your spot, a non-refundable deposit is required.
+Payment Schedule: To secure your spot, a non-refundable deposit of $2,000 is required.

 → Getting to Africa

-A wide variety of national and international airlines are available that regularly fly into Nairobi, Kenya.
+A wide variety of national and international airlines are available that regularly fly into Arusha, TZ.
 Examples include: KLM, United Airlines, Continental Airlines, Lufthansa, British Airways, US Airways, Virgin America, Emirates Airlines, Swiss International and Iberia.
-It is best to compare the flights and pick one that best suits your individual preferences, or if applicable, accepts your personal mileage credits if you're interested in cashing in frequent flyer miles.
-At the time of this posting, depending on how far in advance you purchase your tickets and which carrier, ticket prices from San Francisco are ranging from $1500 on up.
-From the US, there are no direct flights.
-Flight durations from the west coast of the US range from 20 hours on up depending on carriers plus connecting time, so plan accordingly in order to arrive on scheduled safari Nairobi departure date.
+It is best to compare the flights and pick one that best suits your individual preferences or if applicable, accepts your personal mileage credits if you're interested in cashing in frequent flyer miles.

 Also of note, each airline tends to have specific baggage allowances.
-We personally like KLM Royal Dutch Airlines due to their relatively generous baggage allowance policy (as of this writing, two bags per person are included in the ticket price).
-Additionally, there is an approximate eight hour layover in Amsterdam, which breaks up the flight nicely and allows a brief exploration of this fascinating city if you so choose.
-There are lockable storage lockers at the airport to secure your bags and gear while you explore and a short train ride from the Amsterdam Airport drops you off in the city center from where walking and water ferries can get you to many places of interest.
+We personally like KLM Royal Dutch Airlines due to their relatively generous baggage allowance policy (as of this writing on September 9, 2015, 2 bags per person are included in the ticket price).
+Additionally, there is an approximate 8-hour layover in Amsterdam, which breaks up the flight nicely and allows a brief exploration of this fascinating city if you so choose.
+There are lockable storage lockers at the airport to secure your bags and gear while you explore, and a short train ride from the Amsterdam Airport drops you off in the city center from where walking and water ferries can get you to many places of interest.

 → Visa Requirements

-Currently, for US citizens arriving in Kenya, a travel Visa is required.
-As of this writing, a single Visa entry is $50 and a multiple Visa entry is $100.
-Visas currently can be purchased on arrival into Nairobi or secured through the Kenyan Embassy in Washington DC before trip departure.
+Currently, for US citizens arriving in Tanzania, a travel Visa is required.
+As of this writing (September 9, 2015), a single Visa is $100.
+Visas currently can be purchased on arrival into Arusha or secured through the Tanzanian Embassy in Washington DC before trip departure.
 If securing your Visa before US departure, we would recommend doing so at least 2-3 months in advance to avoid any unforeseen delays.
-If not a US citizen, please contact the Kenyan Embassy to determine your specific requirements.
-For more information on Visa requirements, go to: http://www.kenyaembassy.com/visa.html
+If not a US citizen, please contact the Tanzania Embassy to determine your specific requirements.
+For more information on Visa requirements, go to:

 Meet Our Workshop Master Instructors...